-Badly drafted wills are responsible for a number of damaging probate disputes each year – expensive litigation is the last thing you want to leave your loved ones.
+Badly drafted wills can result in damaging probate disputes each year; expensive litigation is the last thing you want to leave your loved ones.

-Even if you have already made a valid will, we would recommend that you review it regularly.
+Even if you have already made a valid will, we would recommend that you review it regularly – at least every 5 years.
 Your life circumstances may change: perhaps you are getting married?
 Divorced?
 Perhaps you now earn considerably more than you did when you made your original will?
 Or have received an inheritance of your own?
 Any significant changes in your status or circumstances can affect your existing will, and may even make it invalid.
 If you marry or remarry, for example, your will is automatically rendered invalid unless it was made clear at the time that you were intending to marry and wanted the current will to remain in force afterwards.

 Since both your children are under 18 then they won’t be able to inherit directly.
 But this doesn’t mean they can’t benefit under your will.
 Your solicitor will be able to help you arrange for their inheritance to be held in trust for them until they are older.
 Meanwhile, you can ensure that your children don’t lose out by allowing the trustees you nominate to use the income and/or capital for your children’s benefit, such as to pay school or university fees on their behalf.

-You should definitely get a will drawn up as soon as possible.
+You should both make a will as soon as possible.
 Whether or not you automatically inherit your partner’s share of the house depends on whether you own it as Joint Tenants or Tenants in Common.
-If your ownership is as Tenants in Common then your partner’s share of the property will pass to his children, as will his other possessions.
-If you were married then you would inherit the first £250,000 of your partner’s estate and receive a life interest in the remainder.
-You should talk to your solicitor about making a valid will and also about how you may be able to avoid paying unnecessary inheritance tax.
+If your ownership is as Tenants in Common your partner’s share of the property will pass to his children, as will his other possessions.
+If you were married then you would inherit the first £270,000 of your partner’s estate and half the remainder.
+You should talk to your solicitor (as should he) about making a valid will and also about how you may be able to avoid paying unnecessary inheritance tax.